 The Eastern Approach to Unexplained Infertility

-Luckily, TCM is particularly effective in treating women (and men) with this frustrating diagnosis.
-In Eastern medicine, “unexplained infertility” translates simply to “impaired reproductive functioning,” and reproductive functioning can be healed and supported by bringing the entire body back into balance.
+Luckily, TCM may help in treating women (and men) with this frustrating diagnosis.
+In Eastern medicine, “unexplained infertility” translates simply to “impaired reproductive functioning,” and reproductive functioning can be supported by bringing the entire body back into balance.

 The first step is always to address the manifestation of the problem and determine the underlying pattern.
 In most cases, there is some sort of indication of where the problem lies – whether it be in symptoms involving the menstrual cycle, or feelings of hot or cold, lethargy or nervousness, and so on.
 When diagnosing with TCM all symptoms are taken into account in addition to taking the pulses and looking at the tongue.

-TCM treatment with acupuncture and Chinese herbs then balances the energy and the body restores its natural condition of health.
+TCM treatment with acupuncture and Chinese herbs then helps to balance the energy and the body restores its natural condition of health.
 The reproductive system, functions as it was designed to do and the resulting conditions are far more conducive for conception.

 My approach in the clinic integrates, to some degree, the theory of the two medical systems.
 Such an approach has arisen from the desire to meet the needs of my patients who live in the West, use the medicine and latest technology of the West but also wish to benefit from what an ancient but living tradition such as TCM can offer.

-If you would like to discuss fertility and the possible treatment options, please contact me at our Studio in Pt Chevalier, Auckland city.
+If you would like to discuss fertility and the possible treatment options, please contact me at our Studio in Pt Chevalier.